iOS App Development Checklist: 27 Items to Consider before Starting Your Next Project

 7. Objective-C vs Swift

-Swift, a powerful yet simple programming language for native iOS/OSX development, has caused controversy even among its most die-hard fans.
+Powerful yet simple, Swift programming language has caused controversy even among its most die-hard fans.
 First introduced by Apple in 2014, the language has recently received a major update, Swift 3.
 Offering a number of neat features, its adoption is increasing among engineers.
 Yet most of the iOS developer community agree that for a complex project, you should probably go with the tried and true Objective-C or at least mix it with Swift, taking the best out of each language.
 Actually, the research shows that only 11 percent of App Store’s Top 100 applications use at least some Swift, while the rest still relies primarily on Objective-C.

 8. Use Xcode